Dimluar/dimluars-unbreaking/README.md

 ## Description

-This mod makes progression slower, but in exchange durability is removed from the game.
+This fabric mod makes progression slower, but in exchange durability is removed from the game.